-Docker executor users can output the max memory consumed by a job by adding the > following step to their config: > > command: cat /sys/fs/cgroup/memory/memory.max_usage_in_bytes
+Docker executor users can output the max memory consumed by a job by adding the following as the last step in the job:

+command: cat /sys/fs/cgroup/memory/memory.max_usage_in_bytes

 Note: This will be accurate if the job has one Docker image.
 Multiple Docker image builds will only report the memory usage of the primary image.

 Memory usage will be reported in bytes.
 You can convert to GiB using your favorite search engine to check it against the amount of RAM available to your job, according to its assigned resource class.

 To log memory usage over time for both Docker and machine executors, you can also add this step as the first step in your job:

 while true; do

 # NOTE: on MacOS, the f argument is not supported.